jhumelsine/jhumelsine.github.io/_posts/2024-05-01-interpreter-design-pattern-parser-implementation.md

 I can assure you that Iterators were not as obvious and ubiquitous as they are today.
 Much like the wheel, they are only obvious in hindsight.

-Iterator abstracts traversing through a collection of data.
+Iterator abstracts traversing a collection of data.
 I learned Data Structures in college in 1982.
 I’ve checked my Data Structures textbook, and I can’t find any references to anything that remotely looks like an Iterator.
-I remember quite explicitly learning the following traversal techniques:
+I remember quite explicitly learning the following traversal techniques in that course:
 * For an _array_, use a `for` loop with an integer index, and access each array element via the index value.
 * For a _linked list_, assign a pointer to the first node in the list.
 Then execute the body of a `while` loop while the pointer is not `null`.
 In the loop body, access the node being pointed at and reassign the pointer the `next` value of the current node.
 * For a _tree_, recursively descend the left sub-tree, access the current node, and recursively descend the right sub-tree.

 I remember the first time I was introduced to the Iterator concept.
 It was the mid 1990s and my project was using an internal proprietary framework/library which used Iterator internally.
 We could choose any data structure mechanism we desired, but we had to implement `first()` and `next()` so that the framework/library would know how to iterate whatever data structure we decided to use.

 I was very confused by the requirement to provide implementations for `first()` and `next()`.
+In hindsight, these are two common methods for Iterator implementations.

 ## Token
-The Scanner interface references `Token`.
-I’ve debated whether to return `Token` or `String`.
+The `Scanner` interface references `Token`.
+I debated whether to return `Token` or `String`.
 I decided upon `Token`.
-It’s a [Value Object](https://en.wikipedia.org/wiki/Value_object) which allows for more context and additional token related methods, which I don’t know yet.
-Additional `Token` methods will emerge as I work on the `Parser` implementation, and I’ll add them when needed.
+It’s a [Value Object](https://en.wikipedia.org/wiki/Value_object) which allows for more context and additional token related methods, which will emerge as I work on the `Parser` implementation.
+I’ll add them when needed.
 ```java
 class Token {
     private final String tokenValue;